gajus/gitdown/.gitdown/README.md

 <<{"gitdown": "badge", "name": "npm-version"}>>
 <<{"gitdown": "badge", "name": "travis"}>>

+> Hello, Gitdown is **not production ready**.
+This library has been made public for early preview.
+Please raise an issue with your suggestions.

 Gitdown is a markdown preprocessor for Github.
 It is a tool to help to maintain the documentation.
 Gitdown is designed to be run using either of the build systems, such as [Gulp](http://gulpjs.com/) or [Grunt](http://gruntjs.com/).

 What can Gitdown do better to streamline the documentation maintenance?
 [Raise an issue](https://github.com/gajus/gitdown/issues).